I’m Not a Writer, I Write

 by Arthur Klepchukov

-When I get asked “Are you a writer?” it always makes me uncomfortable, even when I ask myself.
+The question “Are you a writer?” always makes me uncomfortable.
 Some days I don’t write.
 Does that mean I’m not a writer on those days?
 Where does the expectation of writing every day come from?
 Did I find it true for myself?
-Did I just unconsciously assume it as part of some vague notion of what a writer is?
+Did I unconsciously assume it as part of some vague notion of what a writer is?
 What benefit have I derived from that expectation?
 From saying “I’m a writer?”
 At this point, I usually scoff in frustration at this black hole of semantics, philosophy, and identity and settle for the simplest answer that makes the most sense: I write.
-And I just write, without worrying about what I am.
-But let’s dive down the rabbit hole to see what we find.
+And I write, without worrying about what I am.

 Let’s try another approach.
 I write.
 I know that much.
 What else?
 But wait, why do I need anything else?
 Maybe that’s what a writer is!
 Maybe that’s my definition!
-If that’s true, then why would I even bother saying “I’m a writer?”
-I would just say “I write.”
+If that’s true, then why bother saying “I’m a writer?”
+I can just say “I write.”

-“I’m a writer” comes with all those expectations and assumptions, like any wildly subjective definition does.
+“I’m a writer” comes with all the expectations and assumptions of anything subjective.
 Why would I want to identify with all of them, especially when I don’t know what they all are?
 Ideally, I’d contrast my definition of writer with whoever I’m speaking so they’d have a better understanding of what I mean by “writer.”
 The phrase “I write” seems a lot less subjective.

 Consider if the person I’m talking to asked me how often I write.
 If I originally said “I’m a writer,” their definition of “writer” included writing every day, and mine didn’t, then my answer would cheapen my claim that I’m a writer.
 But if I originally said “I write,” my answer to how often I write wouldn’t change anything about who I am or how I define myself.
 It certainly wouldn’t change the fact that I write.

 In the “I’m a writer” case, we would probably get into a discussion about how our definitions differ.
 Our definitions didn’t help us at all.
 We still had to discuss a difference in expectations if we really wanted to understand each other.
 Saying “I write” doesn’t mask any difference in expectations behind different definitions.
-It assumes less and leaves plenty to discuss further.
+It assumes less and leaves plenty for further discussion.

 Why do labels exist?
 Why do we attempt to define ourselves with simple words?
 It makes communication easier though more flawed.
 It’s more practical to say “I’m a writer” than to painstakingly describe how you and your work support and defy all the associated expectations.
 Do we choose faster and flawed communication over raw, detailed honesty, without considering if we have time to elaborate?